junxit/us-congress-bills-115/metadata.md

 - 2018-05-24 — Introduced in Senate
 - 2018-05-24 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S2926-2927)
+- 2018-07-12 — Committee on the Judiciary.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-07-12 — Committee on the Judiciary.
+Reported by Senator Grassley with an amendment in the nature of a substitute.
+Without written report.
+- 2018-07-12 — Committee on the Judiciary.
+Reported by Senator Grassley with an amendment in the nature of a substitute.
+Without written report.
+- 2018-07-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 514.